chikinn/hanabi/README.md

     pip install -r requirements.txt

-It is however you do run this inside of a `virtualenv`, like below:
+It is however recommended you do run this inside of a `virtualenv`, like below:

     virtualenv venv
     ./venv/bin/activate